-According to the situation, the employer may receive a subsidy of 60 % or 80 % of the salary compensation paid to the employee – see more information in the infoboxes below.
+The programme introduces special conditions for employers whose businesses have been affected by the coronavirus pandemic.
+Depending on the situation, the employer may receive a subsidy of 60 % or 100% of the salary compensation paid to the employee.

 The application can be filed using the website https://www.mpsv.cz/antivirus.
 We will be happy to assist you with the application filing.

 The following is an overview of tax measures implemented with a view to mitigate adverse impacts of government restrictions imposed in connection with the Covid-19 pandemic (situation as at 9 March 2021).

 Deadlines for filing tax returns

 - Remission of penalties for late filing of corporate and personal income tax returns for the 2020 tax year, provided a tax return is filed no later than 3 May 2021 (standard filing) or 1 June 2021 (for tax returns filed electronically), as appropriate.